MalloZup/gitbot/README.md

-    -r, --repo REPO                  github repo you want to run test against EXAMPLE: USER/REPO  MalloZup/gitbot -c, --context CONTEXT            context to set on comment EXAMPLE: CONTEXT: python-test -d, --description DESCRIPTION    description to set on comment -t, --test TEST.SH               fullpath to the bashscript which contain test to be executed for pr -f, --file '.py'                 specify the file type of the pr which you wantto run the test against ex .py, .java, .rb -h, --help                       help
+    -r, --repo REPO                  github repo you want to run test against EXAMPLE: USER/REPO  MalloZup/gitbot -c, --context CONTEXT            context to set on comment EXAMPLE: CONTEXT: python-test -d, --description DESCRIPTION    description to set on comment -t, --test TEST.SH               fullpath to the script which contain test to be executed against the pr -f, --file '.py'                 specify the file type of the pr which you wantto run the test against ex .py, .java, .rb -h, --help                       help
 ```